Skip to Main Content

 What refinancing is and how it works

-While many people can qualify for better rates through refinancing, it’s not always the case.
+While many can qualify for better rates through refinancing, it’s not always the case.
 Lenders may require you to meet specific requirements to refinance, including:

 • A history of on-time payments.